jacpolanski/Verti/README.md

 ## Setup
 - download or clone repository / `git clone repo_address`
 - install dependencies / `npm install`

-## Usage
-How does one go about using it?
-Provide various use cases and code examples here.

-``

 ## Project Status